gtmb007/BankLoan/README.md

 POST operation with http://localhost:8080/login/ URL and put the JSON format of customer details in the Body section to add customer. <br/>

-POST operation with http://localhost:8080/login/loan URL and put the JSON format of customer details in the Body section to sanction loan an existing customer who has no loan. <br/>
+POST operation with http://localhost:8080/login/loan URL and put the JSON format of customer details in the Body section to sanction loan of an existing customer who has no loan. <br/>

 GET operation with http://localhost:8080/login/HomeLoan URL to get customer details having loan type HomeLoan. <br/>